sarcastron/jets-seatmap-react-lib-pub/SEATMAP-INTEGRATION.md

 ### <a name="passengers"></a> Passengers

 The passengers property is array of objects and describes the passengers for seating according to the cabin map .
-You can pass it asynchronously or not pass at all.
+You can pass it asynchronously or not pass at all, it is `optional`.
+If you don't pass the passengers list - seat selection will not work.

 Interface, describing data types: